 These tools are relatively inexpensive and if you don’t have an in-house designer, they can provide you with professional and clean templates.
 And although the results typically aren’t anything earth-shattering, they’re a great way to get started with visual content creation.

-Budget: free – $2,000+
+Budget: Free – $2000+

 Creating videos is one of — if not the — most popular and tried type of content online.
 It’s the easiest to consume, and allows you to guide, teach, and brand your company to viewers.

-Budgeting for video is tricky, because there are free-ish routes and expensive ones, along with many hacks to mimic the qualities of well-recognized product videos like Apple’s:
+Budgeting for video is tricky, because there are free-ish routes and expensive ones, along with many hacks to mimic the qualities of well-recognized product videos like Apple’s.

 You could also try to shoot a live video with a smartphone.
-And although a professional grade video produced in-house would be ideal, chances are that unless your business works in the film or video industries, you don’t have that luxury.
-But
+And although a professional-grade video produced in-house would be ideal, chances are that unless your business works in the film or video industries, you don’t have that luxury.

 If you turn to a professional team or freelancer, this will be your most expensive type of content.
 The budget scales with our project size, so short, 30-second spot highlighting your office should keep you within three digits, but another 30-second spot with professional actors, makeup, and multiple locations can easily reach five digits.